(scroll down for short biography and artist’s statement)

 - Grosvenor House, Group Exhibit, Seattle, WA 1964

 - New York Coliseum, ART:usa, Group Exhibit 1962 (award)

 - Kansas City Atkins Museum, Group Exhibit 1962 (award)

 - Washington State Scholastic Art Award 1960 & 1961 (award)

 - Seattle Times Sunday Magazine (cover) 1960 (award)

-Like her two sisters, Devita married an Alaska fisherman.
-There followed a life of adventure, raising and homeschooling three children in fishing villages from Ketchikan to Kodiak.
-They eventually settled in the tiny isolated fishing village of Elfin Cove on the wild outer coast of Southeast Alaska where they fished and operated the only general store between Sitka and Yakutat.
+In the 1960’s Devita left art school in Seattle and married an Alaska fisherman.
+There followed a life of adventure, raising and homeschooling three children in fishing villages from Ketchikan to Kodiak eventually settling in the tiny isolated fishing village of Elfin Cove on the wild outer coast of Southeast Alaska where they fished and operated the only general store between Sitka and Yakutat.
 Her husband was lost at sea shortly before Christmas, 1979.

 Studios both in Juneau and at the family homestead on a remote island on the Inside Passage.
 Although not as active in the exhibition scene as she once was, awards continue to stalk her.
 In more recent years her work was selected by the Alaska State Museums for a traveling exhibit of Alaska Artists sponsored by the Rasmussen Foundation.